misspent/Darkened-Stylus-Themes/README.md

 ### ✅ Features
 * ✔️ Optional More Home Results
-* ✔️ Optional More Comments Results
-* ✔️ Optional Sidebar Hidden unless hovered
-* ✔️ Optional More Watching Video Recommended Results
-* ✔️ Remove text from action buttons except the Like/Dislike buttons
-* ✔️ Old YouTube Layout (not made by me | Thank You sapondanaisriwan)
 * ✔️ + More options that I'm too lazy to add here
-* ❌ Can't change the colours of certain stuff unless you know what you're looking for
-* ❌ I can't change the suggestion dropdown when you select the search bar… With/without the privacy settings on
 * ⭕ Work in progress, not perfect and more than likely never will be.
 * ⛔ May not work properly for other browsers, nor will it work that well when signed out
 * ⛔ I use the LibreWolf Browser (108.0.1-1 as of 07/04/2023)
-* ➪ ⛔ ~~I have YouTube Premium, so I have no idea what it would look like without YouTube Premium~~.

 <details>
   <summary align="center">📜 Configurable & Extra's</summary>